-But it is the combination between geographical traits – the sea, mountains and forests – and human culture that makes Rio de Janeiro such a unique city.
-Almost the entire city is surrounded by dazzling landscapes.
-Rio was the world’s first city to be listed as Cultural Heritage of Humanity by UNESCO.
+But it is the match of the geography of the area – the sea, mountains and forests – along with the human presence that makes Rio de Janeiro a unique city.
+Extraordinary scener-ies surround many places in the city.
+It was the first city in the world to be considered UNESCO’s Cultural Heritage of Humanity.

-In addition to its most famous attractions, such as Christ the Redeemer – an art deco statue of Jesus Christ – and Pão de Açúcar – a mountain range –, the city also offers endless programs involving nature, adventure, religion, history and culture, such as walks through the Botanical Garden and the Santa Teresa tram, visits to the Metropolitan Cathedral and the Museum of Modern Art, and the possibility of jumping over the Pedra Bonita ramp and flying across the city.
+Besides the most famous attractions, like Christ the Redeemer, the art deco statue of Jesus Christ and the Sugarloaf Mountain, a mountain range, the city has also many nature, adventure, religious, historic and cultural tours, such as walks in the Botanical Garden and rides in the Santa Teresa Tram, visitations to the Metropolitan Cathedral and to the Museum of Modern Art, and the possibility of taking off from Pedra Bonita’s ramp and flying over the city.

-The Tijuca National Park – the world’s largest urban forest – is also a great place for walks and other sports, such as rock climbing and free flight.
-In addition to preserving the Atlantic Forest, the Park protects springs and basins, such as those of the Carioca and Maracanã rivers, which supply water to part of the city.
+At Tijuca National Park, the world’s largest urban forest, people are always going for walks and practicing other sports, such as climbing and free flights.
+The park, besides preserving the remaining Atlantic Forest, protects springs and basins of rivers like Carioca and Maracanã, which supply part of the city.

-If you are travelling from another Brazilian city, you can take a bus at the Rio Bus Terminal (website only available in Portuguese), which is next to the Downtown and South Side areas.
-Buses from all main companies arrive at the terminal every day.
+If you are departing from another city in Brazil, you can take a bus at the Rio Bus Terminal (website only available in Portuguese), close to the Downtown and to the South Side.
+There are busses from the main companies arriving daily.

-Several cruise ships also stop at the Rio de Janeiro Port (website only available in Portuguese).
-Itineraries vary depending on the cruise company and package.
-Contact cruise companies for more information.
+Several cruise ships also stop at Rio de Janeiro Port (website only available in Portuguese).
+The Itineraries vary according to the companies and tour package.
+Consult specialized companies.

-There’s nothing quite like talking a walk through the streets of Rio de Janeiro, particularly in the Copacabana, Leblon and Ipanema boardwalks.
-You have to try it!
+It is delicious walk around the streets of Rio de Janeiro, especially on the sidewalks of Copacabana, Leblon and Ipanema beaches.
+Enjoy it!

-Rio’s subway is safe, efficient and easy to use.
-Tickets are sold at station counters and self-service machines spread across all 36 stations.
-Rio’s subway is open Mondays through Saturdays from 5 a.m. to midnight, and Sundays from 7 a.m. to 11 p.m.
-Check out the subway station map for more information.
+Rio subway is safe, efficient and easy to take.
+Tickets are sold at the counters and vending machines at stations.
+Working hours are from Mondays to Saturdays, from 5 A.M. to midnight, and on Sundays and holydays, from 7 A.M. to 11 P.M.
+Check the stations map.